Compliance

 • Probability of execution or settlement

-These criteria are weighted differently depending on the type of financial instrument or asset and the trading order so that the counterparties involved can be selected.
-The relative importance of these factors is determined using the following criteria:
+These criteria are weighted differently depending on the type of financial instrument or asset and the trading order in order to enable the selection of the counterparties to be used.
+The relative importance of these factors is determined based on the following criteria:

-• The objectives, investment policy and specific risks of the managed AIF as set out in the marketing documents or, where applicable, in the investment terms and conditions
+Objectives, investment policy, and specific risks of the managed AIF, as set out in the distribution documents or, where applicable, in the investment terms and conditions

 • Characteristics of the order